michsa/cv/README.md

 ### About me

-- South Florida native, currently traveling the country looking for my forever home
+- South Florida native, currently traveling the US in search of my forever home
-- Great at learning new stacks but JS is my love language
+- Great at learning new stacks but JS will always be my love language
 - Loves: coffee, designing schemas and APIs, the web
 - Hates: pickles, optimization & performance tuning, semicolons
-- My dream job is working on a product I actually use and enjoy – Spotify, Patreon, Airbnb and Discord are on my shortlist, please hmu if you're one of those <3
+- My dream job is working on a product that has tangibly improved my own quality of life.
+Spotify, Patreon, Airbnb and Discord top that list &ndash; please hmu if you're one of those <3

 ### SEO-friendly skills list

-- lead the design, development and implementation of sophisticated, scalable software solutions
+- Lead the design, development and implementation of sophisticated, scalable software solutions
-- collaborate across departments with other engineers and cross-functional partners
+- Collaborate across departments with other engineers and cross-functional partners
-- translate business requirements into technical solutions
+- Translate business requirements into technical solutions
-- research and evaluate new technologies to enhance development processes
+- Research and evaluate new technologies to enhance development processes
-- proactively troubleshoot complex technical issues
+- Proactively troubleshoot complex technical issues
-- define project requirements, drive technical decisions, and own projects end-to-end
+- Define project requirements, drive technical decisions, and own projects end-to-end
-- provide technical guidance and mentorship
+- Provide technical guidance and mentorship to level up junior engineers